-Coronavirus: U.S. Enters 'Quarantine Life' As Many Schools And Businesses Close
+Coronavirus: U.S. Urges Americans To Home-School; The WHO Says: 'Test, Test, Test'

 Quick coronavirus updates

-The New York Stock Exchange plummeted minutes after opening for business Monday, as a drop of more than 2,000 points triggered automatic circuit breakers that halted trading for 15 minutes.
+The New York Stock Exchange plummeted minutes after opening for business Monday, as the Dow Jones Industrial Average felly by more than 2,000 points and triggered automatic circuit breakers that halted trading for 15 minutes.
+The Dow did even worse later, closing at a loss of 2,997.20 points, or about 13%.
+The Nasdaq Composite index lost more than 12%, narrowly better than the S&P 500 index, which was down by nearly 12%.

 Millions of students are idled for weeks in districts across the nation, kept away from their schools in a bid to slow the spread of the virus.
 In areas where schools are on hiatus, parents are scrambling to find child care and figure out ways to keep up with their kids' educations.
 Counties and schools are rushing to provide food for children to ease the burden on families whose schools are shut down.

-The Centers for Disease Control and Prevention is advising an eight-week halt to gatherings of more than 50 people, targeting "conferences, festivals, parades, concerts, sporting events, weddings, and other types of assemblies."
-The advisory does not apply to the daily operation of schools or businesses, the CDC says.
+On Sunday, the Centers for Disease Control and Prevention advised an eight-week halt to gatherings of more than 50 people, targeting "conferences, festivals, parades, concerts, sporting events, weddings, and other types of assemblies."
+The advisory does not apply to the daily operation of schools or businesses, the CDC said.

-The hashtag #QuarantineLife was trending on Twitter on Monday morning, as Americans share their take on a new normal.
+The hashtag #QuarantineLife was trending on Twitter on Monday, as Americans share their take on a new normal.
 The tag was used for everything from sharing tips on working from home to acknowledging the difficulties of staying productive while in isolation.

 Structure is important.
 We made a schedule for our son to help us keep our sanity while we work from home. #QuarantineLife #workingfromhome pic.twitter.com/NiWQhpy8jd— Dan Chancellor (@danchan22) March 16, 2020